 The good news is all the reviews on the Zombie Bells are very good and these designs are really cool especially if you are in to The Walking Dead or zombie movies or just want a really cool kettlebell.

 The bad news they are all sold out except for the 18 pounder.
-I guess they were a limited addition item that once they sell out they wouldn’t be back but apparently they sold so well that they might be making a comeback.
+I guess they were a limited edition item that once they sell out they wouldn’t be back but apparently, they sold so well that they might be making a comeback.
 The problem is no one knows when, not even them.
 You can sign up for an email notification when they are back in stock though so you can be sure to get one then whenever that may be.

 Demonbells are another really cool set of kettlebells from a company based out of San Diego.
 They feature different styles of demons in different sizes along with a pretty cool SpartanBell.
 Here are the different sizes and prices: